Nixuge/cesco/docs/README.md

 - [ ] Add multy languages support.
 - [ ] Add custom accent color  for user personalization.
 - [ ] Add a dark and light theme.
+- [ ] Rework the visual identity of Cesco
 - [ ] Make the world a better place.

 ### ⚠️ Please note that Cesco is still in active development and things are subject to change. ⚠️